uc-leidenbn/it3038c-scripts/Labs/Lab7/README.md

 Get-AzureADUserLicenseDetail -ObjectID "$userprincipalname"
 ```
 The output of the script will contain various detailed information about the parameters we called for in the commands above.

+Note: Each time the script is run, signing in to AzureAD is required.